Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 const f32WasmMemoryView = new Float32Array(wasmModule.exports.memory.buffer);
 ```

-This doesn't actually allocate any new memory, but it provides an interface for reading the Wasm memory buffer as if it was an array of 32-bit floating point numbers.
+This doesn't actually allocate any new memory, but it provides an interface for reading from and writing to the Wasm memory buffer as if it was an array of 32-bit floating point numbers.
 The final step that we have to do is convert the wavetable data buffer pointer into an index in that f32 memory view:

 ```ts
 const BYTES_PER_F32 = 32 / 8;
 const f32ViewMemoryBufferIx = wavetableDataBufferPtr / BYTES_PER_F32;
 ```

 We assume that the Rust compiler created the buffer with a 4-byte alignment; otherwise this isn't possible and everything burns down.

 Anyway, the last step is to copy the wavetable data from JavaScript into Rust.
 There is a convenient [`.set()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray/set) method on `TypedArray`s that does this very cleanly:

 ```ts
 f32WasmMemoryView.set(wavetableData, f32ViewMemoryBufferIx);